Binary constant-length substitutions and Mahler measures of Borwein polynomials: Extensions and outlook

 The latter can clearly be realised by a block substitution in three dimensions. \exend \end{example}

 \begin{remark} It seems hardly known that the Mahler measure from Example~\ref{ex:1xy}, together with its integral representation, first appeared in Wannier's calculation of the groundstate entropy of the antiferromagnetic Ising model on the triangular lattice \cite{Wannier}.
 This might be due to the fact that the numerical value originally given by him was incorrect, though corrected in an erratum $23$ years later.
+Somewhat similar entropy calculations in terms of logarithmic integrals later appeared in various other papers on solvable models of statistical physics.

 To be more precise, Wannier gets the entropy $s$ as a double integral from which we obtain

 Now, one clearly has

 via a change of variables $u = u' + \frac{1}{2}$ for the first identity and the invariance of the Mahler measure under an invertible linear map with integer coefficients, as in \cite[Exc.~3.1]{EvWa}, which is given by the matrix $\left(\begin{smallmatrix} 1 & 1 \\ 0 & 2 \end{smallmatrix}\right)$ in this case. \exend \end{remark}